stuttgart-things/docs/rancher.md

 helm upgrade --install rancher rancher-stable/rancher --version v2.7.9 --values values.yaml -n cattle-system
 ```

+## Rancher create new Downstream cluster
-## Update CA-Certs on Downstream Cluster
+### Copy/Install CA-Certs on Downstream Cluster

-copy tls.crt to /usr/local/share/ca-certificates on cluster
+copy tls.crt to /usr/local/share/ca-certificates on new Host

 ```bash
 update-ca-certificates
 ```

+### create new Downstream cluster /w Rancher
+e.g. in Rancher Cluster Manager create a new cluster
+copy Registration Command from web ui and execute on new Host